FCG 7.2 Themes

 Examples of poor practice

-An individual of sufficient authority is responsible for overseeing the firm’s adherence to the sanctions regime.
+An individual of sufficient authority is responsible for overseeing the firm’s adherence to UK2 sanctions2.

 The firm believes payments to sanctioned individuals and entities are permitted when the sums are small.
-Without a licence from the Asset Freezing Unit, this could be a criminal offence.
+Without a licence from the OFSI2, this could be a criminal offence.

 It is clear at what stage customers are screened in different situations (e.g. when customers are passed from agents or other companies in the group).